FAQs for Parents

 What happens during a student conduct meeting?

-The student who is accused of a possible violation of the Student Code meets with a student conduct officer who has been appointed by the Dean of Students.
-This meeting is an opportunity for the student to tell his/her side of the story and answer the conduct officer’s questions about the details of the case.
-The investigation of the issue may require more than one meeting and at the conclusion, the conduct officer determines if he/she believes that there has been a violation of the Student Code.
+The student who is accused of a possible violation of the Student Code meets with a student conduct officer who has been appointed by the Dean of Students in their office in 270 Union.
+This meeting is an opportunity for the student to tell their side of the story and answer the conduct officer’s questions about the details of the case.
+The investigation of the issue may require more than one meeting.
+At the conclusion, the conduct officer determines if they believe there has been a violation of the Student Code.

 What happens at a Student Behavior Committee hearing?